athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 ```

-The completemodelpredict() function is listed below.
+The complete model_predict() function is listed below.

 ```